ephys/eslint-config/README.md

 Custom-built ESLint configuration designed for use in ESM, CJS, TypeScript, Vanilla JS, React & Node.

+This preset includes some stylistic rules, but it's mostly focused on catching bugs and enforcing best practices.
+Any rule that conflicts with Prettier are not included.
+This preset is designed to be used with Prettier and `prettier-plugin-organize-imports`.

 ## Usage

 - Install using `npm i -D @ephys/eslint-config` or `npm i -D @ephys/eslint-config-typescript`